Christopher Karpowitz: Early life

 Christopher F. Karpowitz is the son of Dennis and Diane Karpowitz and he attended Lawrence High School, in Kansas.

 Education

 Karpowitz gained his degree in political science and his masters in American studies from Brigham Young University.
 He studied for a certificate of graduate studies in political theory at Duke University, and gained his masters and PhD in American politics at Princeton University.

 Writings and research

 Karpowitz was a contributor to The New York Times "Room for Debate" section of writings in 2011 on whether Americans were ready for a Mormon president.

 His findings that women speak less in male dominated groups have been widely reported on.
-He and Mendelburg have also had op-ed articles published in a wide variety of newspapers.
+He and Mendelberg have also had op-ed articles published in a wide variety of newspapers.
 He has also done extensive research on the effects of caucuses verses primaries.
 He also has been solicited by various national publications for comments on political situations in Utah.